At Mayo Clinic

 E-mail: madan AT ibioinformatics DOT org

-Kiran K. Mangalaparthi obtained his M.Sc. degree in Biotechnology from Osmania University, Hyderabad.
-He worked as a Junior Research Fellow at National Institute of Nutrition, Hyderabad on “Anti-Cancer activity of Cinnamon extract”.
+Kiran K. Mangalaparthi, Ph.D. obtained his Ph.D. degree from Institute of Bioinformatics.
+After obtaining his M.Sc. degree in Biotechnology from Osmania University, Hyderabad. he worked as a Junior Research Fellow at National Institute of Nutrition, Hyderabad on “Anti-Cancer activity of Cinnamon extract”.
 He is funded by a Junior Research Fellowship from UGC, Government of India.
 He is currently involved in the mass spectrometry-based metabolomic analysis of gastrointestinal cancers and pulmonary tuberculosis.

 E-mail: mangalaparthi.kiran AT mayo DOT edu